kool-dev/kool/README.md

 ## Contributing

 You are most welcome to contribute!
-There are issues with `good-first-issue` label, feel free to browse through and enter discussions or get to work!
+There are issues with [`good first issue`](https://github.com/kool-dev/kool/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label, feel free to browse through and enter discussions or get to work!

-The flow is not written in stone, so you may go ahead and fork, code and PR with clear and direct communication on the feature/improvement or fix you developed.
+The workflow is not written in stone, so you may go ahead and fork, code and PR with clear and direct communication on the feature/improvement or fix you developed.

 ### Roadmap